The skyrocketing demand for healthcare due to the Covid-19 pandemic has shaken up the healthcare industry.

 Data Extraction from Patient Records

-Currently, processing patient records manually to an EHR system is time-consuming and error-prone, which can cause unwanted lawsuits.
+Currently, processing patient records manually in an EHR system is time-consuming and error-prone, which can cause unwanted lawsuits.

 As paper forms are still widely being used, it is essential to find a solution to automatically sort, identify, extract and match the data from documents, faxes, PDFs, and scans to a patient’s EHR.